TooFuW/TooFuW/README.md

 Hi, I'm TooFuW, a 3rd year french IT student at the University of New-Caledonia.
 I love reading, video and board games, sport and coding.
-I am passionate about tech, programming and coding random stuff !
 My goal is to become a **Software Enginer**, a **Web Developer** or a **Game Developer**.

 ---